 The aims of a buyer-oriented marketplace are lower costs, higher productivity, superior quality and accelerated processes.

-Supplier-oriented marketplaces: A marketplace made up of one large or several smaller sellers who combine their activities and processes to cut costs.
+Supplier-oriented marketplaces: a marketplace made up of one large or several smaller sellers who combine their activities and processes to cut costs.
 Rather than competing against one another, the aim is to create a platform with lean processes.
 Other companies from the sector may be permitted to market their services on the marketplace in exchange for a fee.

-Horizontal marketplaces: These marketplaces connect large numbers of suppliers and buyers across multiple (but not all) industries.
+Horizontal marketplaces: these marketplaces connect large numbers of suppliers and buyers across multiple (but not all) industries.
 They focus on standard products from suppliers in different industries.
 They usually involve indirect and maintenance materials such as office equipment or MRO items.
 The benefits of a horizontal marketplace lie in its ability to optimize and boost the efficiency of procurement processes with a strong product focus.

 Vertical marketplaces: Vertical marketplaces are primarily confined to the goods and services of one or a limited number of sectors, usually in a single industry.
 They provide a platform where manufacturers, suppliers and sub-suppliers can work together and optimize their processes.
 Vertical marketplaces are ideal for performing supply chain management functions and facilitating collaboration between companies.
 They concentrate on direct materials with a strong focus on solution-finding.

-Electronic markets give customers access to a wide range of services plus a wealth of interesting, neutral information (content), specialist publications, archives and databases and relevant news stories.
+Electronic markets give customers access to a wide range of services plus a wealth of interestinggeneral information (content), specialist publications, archives and databases and relevant news stories.
 User analyses and comments are also available here.

 The next level begins with the development of a virtual community to promote interaction and communication between users.
 Community functions include discussion forums and expert chats where participants can exchange information.